Shared Metadata for Data-Centric Materials Science: Metadata for external-perturbation and excited-state electronic-structure calculations

 \subsection{Density-functional perturbation theory}

 Density-functional perturbation theory is used to obtain physical properties that are related to the (density-)response of the system to external perturbations, like the displacement potential according to lattice vibrations.
 Also in this case, the calculation relies on a preliminary GS run, inheriting all issues therefrom.
-After having chosen the type of perturbation, which requires method-dependent definitions and inputs, one needs to choose the order of perturbation: The linear response approach, that is implemented in many codes, allows for the determination of second-order derivatives of the total energy.
+After having chosen the type of perturbation, which requires method-dependent definitions and inputs, one needs to choose the order of perturbation: The linear response approach, that is implemented in many codes (e.g., VASP \cite{kresse1996efficient}, octopus \cite{marques2003octopus}, CASTEP \cite{segall2002first}, FHI-aims\cite{blum2009ab}, Quantum Espresso \cite{giannozzi2009quantum}, ABINIT \cite{gonze2009abinit}), allows for the determination of second-order derivatives of the total energy.
 Among these codes, some of them also allow for the calculation of third-order derivatives, like anharmonic vibrational effects.
 The variation of the Kohn-Sham orbitals can be obtained from the Sternheimer equation, where different methods are used for deriving its solution (iterative methods, direct linearization, integral formulation).